-Provisions regarding reservation was challenged by several persons in the various courts of law and which have given views on this point.
+Provisions regarding reservation were challenged by several people in the various courts of law and have given various view points on it.

-Hence the Court held, speaking generally, reservations should not exceed 50% of the jobs being filled.
-Tamil Nadu crossed this margin and gave 69% reservations which was declared unconstitutional by Madras High Court.
-Government went to Supreme Court but to no avail.
-Then Tamil Nadu Assembly unanimously passed a resolution requesting Central Government to intervene.
+Hence the Court stated that, reservations should not exceed 50% of the jobs being filled.
+Tamil Nadu crossed this margin and gave 69% reservations, which was declared unconstitutional by Madras High Court.
+Government went to Supreme Court but no decision was taken.
+Later, Tamil Nadu Assembly unanimously passed a resolution requesting Central Government to intervene.
 Then on 13th July, 1994 all party meeting in Delhi was held and it was decided that Tamil Nadu will pass a bill for enabling such reservation and that bill will be placed in Ninth Schedule of the Constitution.

 Another controversy was over the reservations in promotion.
-In Indra Sawhney, the Supreme Court held that reservations can be given only one time and there will be no reservations in promotion.
+In the case of Indra Sawhney, the Supreme Court held that reservations can be given only one time and there will be no reservations in promotion.
 But this again was undone by Parliament by amending constitution 77th time and enacting a new clause Art.
-16(4A) for giving reservation in promotions.
+16(4A), for giving reservation in promotions.

-Then the problem arose that the vacancies of reserved categories when carried over exceed the ceiling of 50%.
-So Constitution was amended 81st time and a clause (4B) was inserted in Article 16.
-Which stated that the vacancies carried forward and vacancies afresh shall not be considered together.
+After this the problem arose regarding vacancies of reserved categories when carried over exceed the limit of 50%.
+Again the Constitution was amended 81st time and a clause (4B) was inserted in Article 16, which stated that the vacancies carried forward and vacancies afresh shall not be considered together.

 Now the question came before court for consequential seniority.
-The rule was followed that a reserved candidate may be promoted on the basis of roster system prior to a general candidate, but as the general candidate is promoted he supercedes the reserved candidate who was his junior initially but was promoted earlier than him because of reservation policy, and the status quo that existed prior to promotion of reserved candidate will be maintained in terms of seniority.
+The rule was followed that a reserved candidate may be promoted on the basis of roster system prior to a general candidate, but as the general candidate is promoted he moves ahead of the reserved candidate who was his junior initially, but was promoted earlier than him because of reservation policy, and the status quo that existed prior to promotion of reserved candidate will be maintained in terms of seniority.
 This made the constitution to be amended 85th time and in clause (4A) of Article 16 terms with consequential seniority were added.